Plum Review – Is ‘AI’ the best way to save and invest?

 • Automatic deposits using Artificial Intelligence (AI) - Plum uses AI to analyse your spending and set aside an affordable amount each month

 • Savings Pockets - in addition to your primary pocket you can open a pocket that pays interest.
 Money can be withdrawn from the Primary Pocket instantly.
-Easy Access Interest Pockets (provided by Investec Bank plc) require 1 day's notice
+Easy Access Interest Pockets (provided by Investec Bank plc) can be withdrawn the same working day by 3pm

 • Option to invest your money - invest in a Plum Stocks and Shares ISA or a General Investment Account where your Capital is at risk